pulibrary/figgy/README.md

 ### Setup Notes for Mac M1 Processors

-Mapnik currently isn't supported by M1 processors.
-To get this working, do the
+Mapnik currently isn't supported by M1 processors, so `yarn install` above will fail.
+To get this working, do the following:
-following:

 1. Install Rosetta: `/usr/sbin/softwareupdate --install-rosetta --agree-to-license`
 1. Right click the "Terminal" app in Finder, go to "Get Info", and check "Open